Pies Descalzos: Commercial performance

-Commercially, the project became Shakira's breakthrough record, with which she established notability throughout Latin America.
+Pies Descalzos became Shakira's breakthrough record, with which she established notability throughout Latin America.
 In Argentina, it attained double-platinum certification after passing 120,000 in sold copies.
 In her native Colombia, the album was awarded the "Diamond Prism" by her record label, acknowledging sales of one million units.
-It was awarded platinum in Ecuador, Venezuela, Peru, Chile, Mexico and Central America.
+It was awarded platinum in Ecuador, Venezuela, Peru, Chile, Mexico, and Central America.
+In Latin America, the album sold over 2 million copies by May 1997.
+As of 2008, Pies Descalzos had sold over five million copies worldwide.

-Elsewhere, the album peaked at number 71 on the German Albums Chart.
+The album peaked at number 71 on the German Albums Chart.
 In the United States, it failed to chart on the Billboard 200.
-However, it reached number 34 on the Billboard Hot Heatseekers Albums component chart, and additionally peaked at numbers 3 and 5 on the Latin Pop Albums and Latin Albums charts.
-As of 2008, Pies Descalzos has sold over five million copies.
-As of October 2017, it has sold 580,000 copies in the US, making it the 23rd bestselling Latin album in the country according to Nielsen SoundScan.
-In Latin America the album sold over 2 million copies.
+However, it reached number 34 on the Billboard Hot Heatseekers Albums component chart and peaked at numbers 3 and 5 on the Latin Pop Albums and Latin Albums charts.
+As of October 2017, 580,000 copies were sold in the US, making it the 23rd bestselling Latin album in the country according to Nielsen SoundScan.